-I. Water run-off

-• When rain or snow is melting, the water will collect together while going downhill in the form of a stream.
+- I. Water run-off - When it rains or snow is melting, the water will collect together while going downhill in the form of a stream.
 The stream will carry with it a lot of sediments and even rocks if the stream is moving fast enough.
 Where the streams drop the sediments are called deltas.
-Experiments/Observations:

 - Make a mountain out of sand in a large plastic tub. - Get a soup can or two and punch holes in the bottom with a nail and hammer. - Pour water in the cans while the cans are over the sand mountain.
-You will observe that the water will gather and carry sediments with it making small canyons.

-II.
-Wind carrying sediments

-• If the wind blows strong enough it picks up the sediments and carries it off to another place.
+You will observe that the water will gather and carry sediments with it making small canyons. - II.
+Wind carrying sediments - If the wind blows strong enough it pick up the sediments and carry off to some other place.
 Where the wind has blown the sand is called sand dunes.